-First of all, we must observe that all proper mathematical judgments are a priori, and not empirical, because they carry with them necessity, which cannot be
+First of all, we must observe that all proper mathematical judgments are a priori, and not empirical, because they carry with them necessity, which cannot be obtained from experience.

 I have selected this sentence because it draws a clear distinction between a priori and necessity on one side, and empirical and experience on the other side.